bevyengine/bevy-website/CONTRIBUTING.md

 ## Setup

-This website is built using [Zola](https://www.getzola.org/): install it and use `zola serve --open` to examine the website as it would appear.
+This website is built using [Zola](https://www.getzola.org/): install it and use `zola serve` to examine the website as it would appear.

 We use code validation to ensure that the book's code continues to compile before release.
 Check that this works locally using: